 My goal is to visit all countries in the Caribbean, but Saint Martin is making it difficult to want to go elsewhere.

 We went to the island of St.Martin/Sint Maarten to celebrate my birthday.
-It exceeded my expectations so much that we are going back this summer!
+It exceeded my expectations so much that I think about revisiting it often!
 For those who travel often, I think we do it for different reasons, right?
-Some of us are looking for a place we call "home away from home" and for me, the island of St. Martin feels like home.
+Some of us are looking for a place we call "home away from home," and for me, the island of St. Martin feels like home.
 Will it change as I continue to travel?
-Maybe, but for now, I am trying to figure out how I can visit this place every year, it's that serious. haha
+Maybe, but for now, I am trying to figure out how to visit this place every year; it's that serious. haha

 My goal is to visit all countries in the Caribbean, but Saint Martin is making it difficult to want to go elsewhere.

-When we went in 2021, we found the island was not so crowded even though December is considered the start of peak season(i.e. end of hurricane season).
+When we went in 2021, we found the island was not so crowded even though December is considered the start of peak season(i.e., the end of hurricane season).
 Albeit COVID regulations were in place, it felt like EVERYONE (on social media) was heading to this island during the pandemic (when restrictions to travel started lifting, that is).
-The vibes overall were pleasant and the people we encountered were kind, and the epitome and island hospitality.
+The vibes overall were pleasant.
+The people we encountered were kind and the epitome of island hospitality.
 The only place I can compare this feeling to is St. John's, USVI.
-I assume that since travel bans have been lifted and restrictions have been removed, since our trip, we anticipate it will be a lot more crowded this summer.
+I assume that since travel bans have been lifted and restrictions have been removed since our trip, we anticipate it will be a lot more crowded over the summer months.
 Even still, I am genuinely looking forward to it.

-Before we begin, I must point out, that the spelling will be interchanged throughout this post.
-This is because the island is split; the French side is called Saint Martin and the Dutch side is referred to as Sint Maarten.
-Each side has its own respective culture and vibe, but I am curious as to how locals view this🤔 (genuinely curious).
-Depending on which side of the island you are on, the vibe is different.
-From my experience, the Dutch side is where the main airport is located so it is a lot busier and most of the nightlife is also here, vs. the French side where the water is calmer and would lead you to remain on the beach the entire day.
-Granted it's an island so you can go to the beach on both sides, but again, from my perspective French side was more my speed in terms of relaxation.
+Before we begin, I must point out that the spelling will be interchanged throughout this post.
+This is because the island is split; the French side is called Saint Martin, and the Dutch side is referred to as Sint Maarten.
+Each side has its own respective culture and vibe, but I am curious about how locals view this🤔 (genuinely curious).
+The vibe is different depending on which side of the island you are on.
+From my experience, the Dutch side is where the main airport is located, so it's busier, and most of the nightlife is also here, vs. the French side, where the water is calmer and would lead you to remain on the beach the entire day.
+Granted, it's an island, so you can go to the beach on both sides, but again, from my perspective, the French side was more my speed in terms of relaxation.
 Having the choice to go from one side to the other is one of the many appeals of this island.
 This leads me to my first recommendation:

 Rent a car.
 It will be the most convenient way to explore.

-You can easily drive or get a taxi, whatever floats your boat.
-From the itinerary I created (from weeks of research on YouTube, TikTok, and Instagram), it was best to rent a car to accomplish everything on our list.
+You can easily drive or take a taxi, whatever floats your boat.
+Based on the itinerary I created (based on weeks of research on YouTube, TikTok, and Instagram), it was best to rent a car to accomplish everything on our list.

 Visit Loterie Farm on Sunday for a great day party!

-We made reservations a few weeks before arrival via email.
+We made reservations via email a few weeks before arrival.
 We rented a cabanita for the two of us.
 At the time, a cabanita was 85€ for the day.
 Our reservation came with a half bottle of rosé or two cocktails.
-If you are traveling in a group, you can rent a cabana that holds up to 10 people for 220.00€ (prices may have changed so message on Instagram @loteriefarm for details).
+If you are traveling in a group, you can rent a cabana that holds up to 10 people for 220.00€ (prices may have changed, so message on Instagram @loteriefarm for details).

 Now on to the vibes... even though I am writing this post over a year later, to this day we are talking about going back specifically to Loterie Farm, OK?! 😊 The DJ was incredible!
 I wish I knew his name, but he played all types of music which made me appreciate the fact that I was in the middle of the Caribbean in DECEMBER!
-Afrobeats, Dancehall, Hip-Hop, Soca..all the best songs.
-Truly was a vibe.
+Afrobeats, Dancehall, Hip-Hop, Soca...all the best songs.
+T'was truly was a vibe.

 Visit the historical remnants and landmarks around the island: